ivan-hc/neodb/README.md

 # Step 4: the list
 To allow other modules to use the names from the list (for example, including them among the terms to use with "`bash-completion`" or to create other lists) this formatting is needed:
 ```
-◆ app1 : Description for this application                                        SOURCE: https://siteoftheapp1.com
+◆ app1 : Description for this application.
+SOURCE: https://siteoftheapp1.com
 ◆ app2 : Description for another app but with a mor longer description that has more than 80 characters in total...
-SOURCE: SOURCE: https://siteoftheapp2.net
+SOURCE: https://siteoftheapp2.net
-◆ appN : Also this is a description, but shorter than the one above              SOURCE: https://siteoftheappN.org
+◆ appN : Also this is a description, but shorter than the one above.
+SOURCE: https://siteoftheappN.org
 ```
 ### The importance of spaces: the name
 The spaces around the application name are needed to give an exact name to the argument, and they are also used in "bash-completion".